iptizer/k8s-kubespray-template/README.md

 # execute init script.
 This will also chdir to the kubespray folder.
 . ./init.sh
 # the following commnd will spin up a vm with virtualbox and provision with kubespray
+# this may take 20 minutes or longer
 vagrant up
 # in case provisioning did not success, retry with the following command
 vagrant provision